keith/git-pile/README.md

 - Run `git config --global rerere.enabled true` to save conflict resolution outcomes so that in the case that you hit conflicts you only have to resolve them once.
+If you enable this setting you also need to run `git config --global rerere.autoupdate true` otherwise previous resolutions will not be automatically staged.
 - Run `git config --global pull.rebase true` to use the rebase strategy when pulling from the remote.
 This way when you run `git pull` you will be able to easily skip commits with `git rebase --skip` that were